Timor-Leste entry requirements for Laos passport holders

 Frequently asked questions

-You will be denied boarding by your airline and refused entry by Timorese immigration.
-Renew your passport before traveling.
+You will likely be denied boarding by the airline or refused entry by Timorese immigration.
+It's not worth the risk — renew your passport before traveling.

 Official sources